SukSerhiy/ModComplexDownloader/README.md

 Class GoogleDriveDataDownloader.cs uses for downloading files, class Saver.cs - for saving them to computer.
 ProgressConfiger.cs is used for tracing the progress of downloading.

-RegistryWorker.dll is used for making changes to Windows registry and making reserve copy of registry befire it.
+RegistryWorker.dll is used for making changes to Windows registry and making reserve copy of registry before it.